leonardocamargo/hostfully-test-apis/TEST_PLAN.md

 **Objective:** Validate that the API does not allow overlapping bookings for the same property.
 **Expected Outcome:** Response status code 409 (Conflict) with an error message such as "Booking dates overlap with an existing booking."

+**Attempt to create a booking in the past**

+**Objective:** Validate that the API does not allow create bookings in the past **Expected Outcome:** Response status code 400 (Bad Request) with an error message such as "Invalid booking dates: dates in the past"

 #### Additional Comments